Purple-Pyjamas/DSA-CAPSTONE-PROJECT/amazon-product-review-analysis/README.md

 # Amazon-Product-Review-Analysis

-Unravelling price patterns of different variables across over a thousand Amazon products using excel, to help generate insights that can guide product improvement and marketing strategies, and enhance customer engagement
 ---

+Unravelling price patterns of different variables across numerous Amazon products in 9 major categories using Excel, to help generate insights that can guide groduct improvement and marketing strategies, and drive customer engagement.

 # 📖 Project Overview